Fast quantum subroutines for the simplex method: Introduction

 If pricing is performed via our quantum subroutine, we obtain the index of a column that has negative reduced cost with arbitrarily high probability.
-To determine which column should leave the basis, we have to perform the {\em ratio test}.
-Using techniques similar to those used for the pricing step, we can identify the column that leaves the basis in time $\tilde{O}(\frac{t}{\delta} \kappa^2 d^2 m^{1.5})$, where $\delta$ and $t$ are precision parameters of this step.
-In particular, $t$ determines how well we approximate the minimum of the ratio test performed by the classical algorithm (i.e., the relative error is $\frac{2t+1}{2t-1} - 1$; there is also an absolute error controlled by $t$ because, as will be discussed subsequently in the paper, attaining a purely relative error bound would require infinite precision).
-Classically, the ratio test requires time $O(m^2)$ in the worst case, because the basis inverse could be dense even if the basis is sparse (although it is unlikely in practice).
-We summarize this result below. \begin{theorem} There exists a quantum subroutine to identify if a nonbasic column proves unboundedness of the LP in time $\tilde{O}(\frac{\sqrt{m}}{\delta} T_{\text{LS}}(A_B, A_B, \delta))$.
-There also exists a quantum subroutine to perform the ratio test in time $\tilde{O}(\frac{t\sqrt{m}}{\delta} T_{\text{LS}}(A_B, A_B, \delta))$, returning an approximate minimizer of the ratio test with relative error $\frac{2t+1}{2t-1} - 1$ and absolute error proportional to $\frac{2}{2t-1}$.
-In the gate model without qRAM, the running times are respectively $\tilde{O}(\frac{1}{\delta} \kappa^2 d^2 m^{1.5})$ and $\tilde{O}(\frac{t}{\delta} \kappa^2 d^2 m^{1.5})$.
-If qRAM to store $A$ and $b$ is available, the running times are respectively $\tilde{O}(\frac{1}{\delta} \kappa^2 m)$ and $\tilde{O}(\frac{t}{\delta} \kappa^2 m)$. \end{theorem} The exact statement of these theorems will be given subsequently in the paper.
+To determine which column should leave the basis, we have to perform the {\em ratio test}; scanning the rows during the ratio test also allows us to detect if the problem is unbounded.
+Using techniques similar to those used for the pricing step, we can identify the column that leaves the basis in time $\tilde{O}(\frac{1}{\delta} \eta \kappa^2 d^2 m^{1.5})$, where $\delta$ is the precision parameter of this step and quantifies the maximum infeasibility after the pivot.
+Classically, the ratio test requires time $O(m^2)$ in the worst case, because the basis inverse could be dense even if the basis is sparse.
+We summarize this result below. \begin{theorem} There exists a quantum subroutine to identify if a nonbasic column proves unboundedness of the LP in time $\tilde{O}(\frac{\eta \kappa \sqrt{m}}{\delta} T_{\text{LS}}(A_B, A_B, \delta))$.
+There also exists a quantum subroutine to perform the ratio test in time $\tilde{O}(\frac{\eta \kappa \sqrt{m}}{\delta} T_{\text{LS}}(A_B, A_B, \delta))$, where $\delta$ is the maximum infeasibility of the basic solution after pivoting.
+In the gate model without QRAM, the running times are respectively $\tilde{O}(\frac{1}{\delta} \eta \kappa^2 d^2 m^{1.5})$ and $\tilde{O}(\frac{1}{\delta} \eta \kappa^2 d^2 m^{1.5})$.
+If QRAM to store $A$ and $b$ is available, the running times are respectively $\tilde{O}(\frac{1}{\delta} \eta \kappa^2 m)$ and $\tilde{O}(\frac{1}{\delta} \eta \kappa^2 m)$. \end{theorem} The factor $\eta \kappa$ in the expressions above comes from requiring an absolute feasibility tolerance $\delta$; if precision relative to some column norms is sufficient, the factor disappears.
+The exact statement of these theorems is given subsequently in the paper.